 Q. What's the difference between the FNTP and the NTP(O) Course?

 A. The FNTP Diploma is a one academic year-long hybrid training program that equips practitioners to address advanced imbalances and deficiencies in the body with clinical-level nutritional therapy skills and the Functional Clinical Assessment (FCA).

 FNTP Diploma qualification, is currently only available in Australia and New Zealand.
-The FCA workshops are mandatory for Australia and New Zealand as they count for the clinical classroom seat hours that are a requirement for recognition by The Australian Committee of Natural Therapies and The International Institute for Complementary Therapists (IICT) in Australia/New Zealand.
-International students completing the FNTP course can apply for recognition by the Complementary Medical Association UK (CMA), as well as through IICT.
+The FCA workshops are mandatory for Australia and New Zealand as they count for the clinical classroom seat hours that are a requirement for recognition by the Australian Committee of Natural Therapies (ACONT) and the International Institute for Complementary Therapists (IICT) in Australia/New Zealand.
+International students completing the FNTP course can apply for recognition by Complementary Medical Association UK (CMA UK) and IICT also.